smok-serwis/firanka/README.md

 By default, it will assumes that values can be added, subbed, multed and dived, and will do classical linear interpolation.

+They can either utilize an existing discrete series, or be created just as any other discrete series would be.

 ## Ranges

 Can be imported from _sai.ranges_.